Lucia Sanchez

 Lucía Sánchez (born 1969) is a Spanish-born French actress.
-She started her acting career in 1996 with Une robe d'été (A Summer Dress) directed by François Ozon.
+She started her acting career in 1996 with A Summer Dress (A Summer Dress) directed by François Ozon.

-She starred in Cache-cache directed by Yves Caumon with Bernard Blancan, Les Solitaires directed by Jean-Paul Civeyrac, Who killed Bambi directed by Gilles Marchand.
+She starred in Hide-and-seek directed by Yves Caumon with Bernard Blancan, Les Solitaires directed by Jean-Paul Civeyrac, Who killed Bambi directed by Gilles Marchand.

 In theater she worked with Renaud Cojo, Michel Dydim, Valérie Crunchant, Christophe Guichet, Laurence de la Fuente and others.

 Sanchez is also a film director.
 She has directed three short movies and two documentaries.